dk-robotics/frc2017/README.md

 - [For Windows](https://github.com/dk-robotics/frc2017/wiki/Setup-on-Windows)
 - [For Linux](https://github.com/dk-robotics/frc2017/wiki/Setup-on-Linux)

+You can get a better understanding of the codebase under [the structure of the codebase](https://github.com/dk-robotics/frc2017/wiki/The-structure-of-the-codebase).

 ## Contributing
 Feel free to send a pull request, if you think you can improve the project. _If you have not used Github before, but still want to contribute, please read the [understanding the Github flow](https://guides.github.com/introduction/flow/) first.